itsnileshgosavi/instaautomate/README.md

 3. Add callback URL in meta developers portal - https://yourappurl/api/auth/callback/instagram  //THis must be https url http is not supported

-4. Add a webhook in meta developers portal - https://yourappurl/api/webhook //This must be https url http is not supported.
+4. Add a webhook in meta developers portal - https://yourappurl/api/webhook and enable messages and comments webhook fields. //This must be https url http is not supported.
 Webhook won't work on localhost.

 5. Run the application
 ```bash